State Street Scribe

 “In the 1960s the Australian government targeted Britain with an advertising campaign to attract young people and families by promising an always-sunny paradise, a place to start anew,” John says.
 “They needed immigrants and the price was right.”
 The Australian government sweetened the pot by making passage by ship possible for a mere £10, about $26 at that time.

 Australia needed people (immigrants, that is) in numbers sufficient to grow the still-nascent continent into a proper country with a proper infrastructure, a proper power grid, and a properly scalloped Sydney Opera House.
-By the time he was 17, Holman was ripe for the sun-drenched adventure and reinvention Australia promised.
+By the time he was 17, Holman was ripe for the sun-soaked adventure and reinvention Australia promised.
 He couldn’t wait to inhabit the beautiful pictures he’d been pasting into classroom reports and scrapbooks since a wee lad.
 The phrase “hook, line and sinker” seems appropriate here.

 Having endured ceaseless bullying at school (by a sadistic jerk with the Dickensian name of Dashwood), a brutal job in a brick-making factory, and a general weariness of British manners—and weather—John energetically embraced the opportunity presenting itself, and with the poignant blessing of his parents, and sponsorship of the Eliots (and their promise of lodging) down there in Australia, Holman packed his things into an outsized WWI steamer trunk and booked passage on the RHMS Australis with hundreds of other souls in search of new horizons.